-The Dean of Students or designee may adopt, modify, or reject the decisions and/or sanctions from the Formal Hearing.
+If the appeal addresses one of the three categories, the Dean may adopt, modify, or reject the decisions and/or sanctions from the Formal Hearing.
 The record of the initial hearing may be considered on appeal as well as any new information that comes to the attention of the Dean of Students or designee.
 The Dean of Students or designee is authorized to contact any participants in the initial hearing for clarification.
 The Complainant and Respondent are entitled access to the record when appealing.
-The decision made by the Dean of Students will be rendered within 10 business days of receipt of the appeal, except in extraordinary cases as determined by the Dean of Students.
+The decision made by the Dean of Studnets will be rendered within 10 business days of receipt of the appeal, except in extraordinary cases as determined by the Dean of Students.
 The decision made by the Dean of Students is considered final.
 If the appeal is not upheld, the matter is considered final and binding upon all involved.